Employment and Discrimination Tribunal (Jersey) Regulations 2014

 5 Term of office of members

-(2) The Minister may, upon the written request of a member and after consultation with the Jersey Appointments Commission, extend the member’s initial term of office by re-appointing the member to the same office for a second term not exceeding 5 years.
+(2) The Minister may, on the written request of a member and after consultation with the Jersey Appointments Commission, extend the member’s initial term of office by re-appointing the member to the same office for a second term not exceeding 5 years.[12]

 6 Termination of office